Company Formation Guide in Thailand

 Before incorporating a Thai company it is necessary to choose a legal entity under which the business will function.
 Foreigners are allowed to choose one of the following legal structures:

-• limited liability company (LLC) – it is the most common type of business form registered in Thailand; a LLC allows 100% foreign ownership, but investors who want to access business markets which are prohibited for them under the local legislation can establish a 51% local ownership for the company (as a general rule, most of the foreign LLC companies are set up with a mixed ownership); you can receive more details on this subject from our company formation specialists;
+• limited liability company (LLC) – it is the most common type of business form registered in Thailand; a LLC allows 100% foreign ownership, but investors who want to access business markets which are prohibited for them under the local legislation can establish a 51% local ownership for the company (as a general rule, most of the foreign LLC companies are set up with a mixed ownership); you can receive more details on this subject from our company registration specialists in Thailand;

 • amity treaty LLC – a type of LLC aiming at American citizens; this company type requires a capital of minimum 51% owned by American citizens, but it is also allowed to have 100% American ownership.